Do I need a thick or thin client for my Autocoding project?

 Why does OAL Autocoding use thick clients?

 The Autocoding system is used to prevent product recalls and ensure that products are in the correct packaging.
-The risks of a customer getting an allergen-containing product that is incorrectly labelled can be life threatening for the customer, as well as costly for the manufacturer: product recalls are estimated to cost £60k or more.
+The risks of a customer getting an allergen-containing product that is incorrectly labelled can be life threatening for the customer, as well as costly for the manufacturer: product recalls are estimated to cost £150k or more when the cost of the fine, the ingredients and packaging wasted and the cost to reproduce are taken into account.

 Because of this, it is critical that your Autocoding system is always working.
 With a thin client, if the network connection to the server is interrupted, the risk of a product not being verified is high.
-While networks are more robust than they used to be, wireless networks can still be intermittent and wired connections can be easily severed with a cut or loose cable.
+While networks are more robust than they used to be, wireless networks can still be intermittent and wired connections can be easily severed in a power cut or with a loose cable.

 Even if your network connection is stable, there can be a risk of the connection to the server being slow as the information buffers.
 It’s possible that a mismatched label could have already gone down the production line before the mismatch is detected, making it harder to find the problem.